 - the mentoring plan for the student.

 Please submit complete applications to the Graduate School, attention Dr. Debra Charlesworth (a single PDF via e-mail to firstname.lastname@example.org is preferred).
-The review panel will also consider the candidate's application to Graduate School and current Michigan Tech transcript (if applicable).
+The review panel will also consider the candidate's application to Graduate School (for students entering in the next academic year) and current Michigan Tech transcript (if applicable).

 Applications will be evaluated by a panel consisting of one faculty member from each college or school on the following criteria: